 The anti-GM crop group, Testbiotech, has again urged the European Commission not to proceed with the cultivation approval for DuPont/Dow AgroSciences’ GM insect-resistant Herculex I (1507) maize.

-Environment ministers have managed to break the deadlock over a four-year old proposal to allow individual member states to ban cultivation on their territories of EU-authorised genetically modified organisms (GMOs).
+The 12 June Environment Council has smashed the four-year deadlock over a proposal to allow individual Member States to prohibit cultivation of EU-approved genetically modified organisms on their territories.